adityyaa-10/JavaScript/README.md

 # JavaScript
-This Repo consists of the source code written in the learning process of JavaScript from beginner level.
+This Repo consists of the source code written in the learning process of JavaScript and the source code of the projects made during the learning process from beginner level.